 Trish Power’s view

-Regular readers of SuperGuide, especially those readers who run a self-managed super fund, would be familiar with the coverage on this website over the past 2 to 3 years regarding a draft ATO ruling on the tax status of pension account earnings when the remaining fund member dies.
+Regular readers of SuperGuide, especially those readers who run a self-managed super fund, would be familiar with the coverage on this website over the past few years regarding the draft ATO ruling on the tax status of pension account earnings when the remaining fund member dies.

 The view published in the ATO draft ruling (TR 2011/D3) essentially said, that when a pension member dies, and he or she has not arranged for a reversionary beneficiary, the pension account reverts to accumulation phase.
 What this means for the family of the deceased is that when the fund assets are sold, any capital gains are subject to tax before the proceeds can be paid out as death benefits to beneficiaries.
 Alarmingly, the ATO wanted to make this interpretation of the rules retrospective to 1 July 2007.

 In an earlier SuperGuide article, I expressed the following opinion on the ATO’s position:

 I personally think the current view taken by the ATO is ridiculous, and inconsistent with the principles behind offering superannuation pensions.
 Death benefits are by definition within the sole purpose test, and form an integral component of the superannuation system.
 I strongly disagree that ‘when a member dies they no longer have an entitlement to receive superannuation income stream benefits’.
 Payments to superannuation dependants (including non-dependants for tax purposes) are simply an extension of the pension benefit.
 Hopefully, some legal eagle within the super industry will successfully argue that the pension account continues (and accordingly the tax-exempt status of the pension account) until a death benefit is paid from the account…”